-- If the power of attorney is created to authorize the agent to execute deeds, the principal must record the document with a clerk’s office in the county where the property is located.
-A list of offices can be found on this webpage (scroll down to “Holdings by County”).
+If the power of attorney is created to authorize the agent to execute deeds, the principal must record the document with a clerk’s office in the county where the property is located.
+A list of offices can be found on the County Government Records webpage.

 Signing Requirements (§ 46:2B-8.9) – Notary Public